dimarkov/sppcax/docs/theory/factor_analysis.rst

 of the model, and factors and use Bayesian inference to estimate the posterior distributions.

 This document provides the mathematical foundations for the Bayesian Factor Analysis model implemented in ``sppcax``.
+The implementation provides two variants of the model:

+1. **Probabilistic Principal Component Analysis (PPCA)**:
+   - Uses isotropic noise (same precision for all dimensions)
+   - Equivalent to PCA in the limit of infinite precision

+2. **Factor Analysis (FA)**:
+   - Uses diagonal noise (different precision for each dimension)
+   - More flexible in modeling different noise levels across dimensions

 Model Definition
 ================